Why Paging Remains at the Core of Healthcare Communications

 - Paging technology is 100 percent digital—not analog

-- Spok migrated Glenayre GL3000 terminals and encoders software to Commercial Off the Shelf hardware, thus extending the available life of the paging network well into the future
+- Spok has replaced all Glenayre GL3000 terminals and encoders software with paging terminals that support off-the-shelf hardware, extending the life of the paging network well into the future

 - We use multiple satellites with transmitter sites configured in a checkerboard pattern for redundancy

-- Two-way satellite terminals (VSAT) with full alarming capability communicate to the Spok Technology Operations Centers
+- Two-way satellite terminals (VSAT) with full alarming capability to the Spok Technology Operations Center

 Nation's largest paging coverage footprint